Richard Pousette-Dart: Career

 Beginning in the late 1950s, Pousette-Dart experimented with building form through small, individual dabs of color, creating paintings and works on paper that exhibit all-over, field-like compositions.
 By the 1960s, he concentrated on large-scale works composed of thick layers of such gestural marks, evoking pulsating, glowing allusions to space.
 Paintings known as Hieroglyphs, Presences and Radiances display dense fields and calligraphic structures that emerge and recede visually.
 Works of the 1970s and 1980s often exhibit large shapes—orbs and geometric forms— that serve as mandala-like focal points.
 While Pousette-Dart embraced a wide range of intense color within paintings and works on paper from the 1960s through the 1990s, he equally explored themes in black and white.

-In 1950, Richard Pousette-Dart executed several drawings for a book written and published by editor and book designer Merle Armitage.
+In 1950, Pousette-Dart executed several drawings for a book written and published by editor and book designer Merle Armitage.
 Taos Quartet in Three Movements was originally to appear in Flair Magazine, but the magazine folded before its publication.
 This short work describes the tumultuous relationship of D. H. Lawrence, his wife Frieda, artist Dorothy Brett and Mabel Dodge Sterne, a wealthy patron of the arts.
 Armitage took it upon himself to print 16 hardcover copies of this work for his friends.
 Taos Quartet appears to be the only book illustrated by Pousette-Dart.

-Richard Pousette-Dart exhibited with the Betty Parsons Gallery until its close in 1983, and as such, his work was introduced to a younger generation of artists showing at the gallery, including Ellsworth Kelly, Agnes Martin, Richard Tuttle, Robert Rauschenberg, and Jack Youngerman.
+Pousette-Dart exhibited with the Betty Parsons Gallery until its closure in 1983, and as such, his work was introduced to a younger generation of artists showing at the gallery, including Ellsworth Kelly, Agnes Martin, Richard Tuttle, Robert Rauschenberg, and Jack Youngerman.
 In 1963, The Whitney Museum of American Art staged Pousette-Dart's first retrospective, with additional Whitney exhibitions in 1974 and 1998.
-During the 1970s Pousette-Dart worked in Europe, including Antibes, France, where he concentrated on watercolor.
-In 1990 Pousette-Dart's most complete retrospective was held at the Indianapolis Museum of Art, for which he created a 10 x 10-foot bronze door, Cathedral, which remains on permanent view.
+During the 1970s, Pousette-Dart worked in Europe, including Antibes, France, where he concentrated on watercolor.
+In 1990, Pousette-Dart's most complete retrospective was held at the Indianapolis Museum of Art, for which he created a 10 x 10-foot bronze door, Cathedral, which remains on permanent view.